Politics of Turkey: Political parties

+On the far-left side, socialist and communist parties tend not to get large votes, but parties like the Workers' Party of Turkey (and the party with the same name founded in 2017) have been able to get elected representatives in the parliament.

 Elections

 Elections in Turkey are held for six functions of government: presidential elections (national), parliamentary elections (national), municipality mayors (local), district mayors (local), provincial or municipal council members (local) and muhtars (local).

 Apart from elections, referendums are also held occasionally.
 To put forward a referendum regarding constitutional amendments, a supermajority (three fifths of the votes) in the parliament is required first.
 These kinds of referendums are binding.

+In May 2023, President Erdogan won a new re-election and his AK Party with its allies held parliamentary majority in the general election.

 Suffrage

 Every Turkish citizen who has turned 18 has the right to vote and stand as a candidate at elections.
 Universal suffrage for both sexes has been applied throughout Turkey since 1934.

 According to the Constitution of the Ottoman Empire (1876), the age of candidacy was 30 and the voting age was 25.
 In the newly established Republic of Turkey, the voting age was reduced to 18 due to the decreasing population, and the age of candidacy was still 30.
 The voting age was increased to 22 in 1934, decreased to 21 in 1987, and 18 in 1995.

 The age of candidacy dropped from 30 to 25 through a constitutional amendment in 2006.
 Following the 2017 constitutional referendum, it was further lowered to 18.